UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

   is-equiv-eq-computational-eq = is-equiv-map-equiv equiv-eq-computational-eq
 ```

-The reflexivity elements are preserved judgmentally.
+This equivalence preserves the reflexivity elements strictly in both directions.

 ```agda
 module _